0xPolygon/polygon-docs/docs/learn/agglayer.md

 ### Batch confirmation and finalization

-The Aggregation Layer functions in three phases.
+AggLayer functions in three phases.
 Suppose that Chain A is a ZK-powered chain running in the Polygon ecosystem.

-1. **Pre-Confirmation:** Chain A submits a header for a new block/batch A1 to the AggLayer along with a light client proof.
-The header includes commitments to all other blocks and bundles that A1 depends on (Bi, Ci, etc).
+1. **Pre-Confirmation:** Chain A submits a header for a new block/batch $A_1$ to the AggLayer along with a light client proof.
+The header includes commitments to all other blocks and bundles that $A_1$ depends on ($B_i$, $C_i$, etc).
 When the new batch is accepted without a validity proof, it’s considered “pre-confirmed” by the AggLayer.
-2. **Confirmation:** Chain A, or any full node of A, generates a proof for A1 and submits it to the AggLayer.
-Once the proof is verified by the AggLayer, A1 is confirmed if all batches that it depends on are also confirmed.
+2. **Confirmation:** Chain A, or any full node of A, generates a proof for $A_1$ and submits it to the AggLayer.
+Once the proof is verified by the AggLayer, $A_1$ is confirmed if all batches that it depends on are also confirmed.
-3. **Finalization:** After A1 is confirmed, its proof is aggregated alongside batches from other rollups into a single proof that is posted to Ethereum.
+3. **Finalization:** After $A_1$ is confirmed, its proof is aggregated alongside batches from other rollups into a single proof that is posted to Ethereum.
 The aggregated proof enforces that dependent chain states and bundles are consistent.

 Chains can navigate the tradeoff space between latency and liveness guarantees for themselves.
 A chain might choose to interoperate with another chain after the pre-confirmation step for super low-latency cross-chain transactions, but fundamentally, this model is compatible with chains waiting for confirmation, or even for finalization.
 The safety guarantee for cross-chain transactions is enforced at the third step.